 Digital Homeschool Curriculum We Love – Here I am again.
 It’s summer and we are enjoying learning history on a Saturday night!
 True statement.

-See, Dave Raymond’s Modernity is now available.
-And since we enjoyed American History so very much (as an elective even!) last year, we find ourselves soaking up another volume of this fantastic curriculum.
+See, both Dave Raymond’s Modernity and Antiquity are now available.
+And since we enjoyed American History so very much (as an elective even!), we find ourselves soaking up another volume of this fantastic curriculum.
 Yes we do.
-AND Compass Class room is having a BIG back to school sale and Modernity is 50% off!

 Tapestry of Grace – Updated – (we use the digital edition of Tapestry of Grace, mapping out our learning on the laptop or iPad).
 More than five years ago I shared with you that Tapestry of Grace was the homeschooling fit for our family.
 When we started with Tapestry of Grace, my eldest child was in fourth grade.
 She has now graduated from our homeschool.
 I now have the perspective of the years of rich education Tapestry has afforded us.